sedaprotocol/.github/.github/ISSUE_TEMPLATE/feature.md

 ---
 name:  🚀 Feature
 about: Submit a new feature request
-title: "[Feat]"
+title: "🚀 [Feat]"
-labels: feat
+labels: 'type: feature'
 ---

 ## 🚀 Feature

 <!--
     What is the feature you would like to see in **the-repo-name**?
     Is this related to a SIP?
-If so please link it!
+If so, please link it!
 -->

 (Write your description here)